convox/convox/docs/management/rbac.md

 2. Select the custom role you've created from the dropdown.
 3. Assign it to the selected user.

+## Pre-Created Roles

+To make role assignment easier, Convox provides a set of **pre-created roles**.
+These roles come with pre-configured permissions, mirroring the existing legacy Console Roles, that are managed by Convox, ensuring they cover common use cases and best practices for platform access.
+These roles are cumulative, with each level adding more permissions than the last.

+### Administrator

+The **Administrator** role provides full access across all resources and permissions within the platform.

+An Administrator can:
+- **Write All Resources**: Full control over all platform resources, including:
+  - Billing
+  - Users
+  - Audit Logs

+### OperatorV2

+The **OperatorV2** role builds on the **DeveloperV2** role by adding permissions to manage infrastructure and organizational workflows.
+Operators can perform day-to-day management of key systems and settings without having full control over sensitive areas like billing or user management.

+An OperatorV2 can:
+- **Write Applications**: Full control over application deployment and management.
+- **Write Racks**: Full control over infrastructure and rack configurations.
+- **Write Integrations**: Full control over external integrations.
+- **Write Workflows**: Full control over workflows.
+- **Read Audit Logs**: View-only access to audit logs for monitoring and compliance.
+- **Read Dashboard**: View-only access to the organization dashboard.
+- **Read Jobs**: View-only access to job statuses and logs.

+### DeveloperV2

+The **DeveloperV2** role is focused on application development and deployment.
+This role grants control over applications while providing read-only visibility into certain organizational resources.

+A DeveloperV2 can:
+- **Write Applications**: Full control over application deployment and management.
+- **Read Dashboard**: View-only access to the organization dashboard.
+- **Read Jobs**: View-only access to job statuses and logs.
+- **Read Racks**: View-only access to rack details.

 ## Defining Role Permissions

 Each role can have multiple permission policies.
 Every policy consists of: